kbembedded/flipper-gpio-eda/README.md

 # EDA libraries for Flipper Zero GPIO

+## KiCad
+Created in KiCad 8

+Has both right-angle and straight pin footprints and symbols for both the 8-pin connector, 10-pin connector, and full 18-pin connector.
+Right-angle in this context means it uses right-angle pin headers leaving the PCB in parallel with the Flipper Zero LCD screen.

+Each footprint includes a copy of the mechanical specifications of modules provided by [Flipper](https://docs.flipperzero.one/development/hardware/modules-blueprints) for the immediate board edge around the pin headers.
+These are on the `User.Drawings` layer.

+The schematic symbol includes the GPIO function MUX table.

+See the `kicad/` folder for reference photos.

 ## EagleCAD
 Created in 7.6.0 but should cleanly import to any newer EagleCAD release.